WilberC1219/bridge-evaluation/README.md

 ## Storing Transactions into the database

-- After successfully starting `Bridge-Evaluation`, we can store transactions that are stored within a given block range by using the `storeblocks` command. `storeblocks` takes two parameters, `startblock` and `endblock`. `startblock` is the starting block number where `Bridge-Evaluation` will begin storing transactions involving USDC and stargate. `endblock` is the final block number where `Bridge-Evaluation` will stop storing transactions involving USDC and stargate.
+- After successfully starting `Bridge-Evaluation`, we can store transactions within a given block range by using the `storeblocks` command. `storeblocks` takes two parameters, `startblock` and `endblock`. `startblock` is the starting block number where `Bridge-Evaluation` will begin storing transactions involving USDC and stargate. `endblock` is the final block number where `Bridge-Evaluation` will stop storing transactions involving USDC and stargate.
 Below is an example of using `storeblocks` (The block range in the example below contains transactions that occurred between April 27, 2023 to May 05, 2023)

 ```
 Enter a command: storeblocks startblock:17141945 endblock:17196155